 Faculty > Manisha Joshi, Ph.D., MPH, MSW

-Dr. Manisha Joshi has a Ph.D. in Social Welfare from the University of Pennsylvania, School of Social Policy & Practice and also holds a Masters degree in Public Health from the Harvard School of Public Health and an MSW from the University of Delhi, India.
-She holds a joint appointment in the Department of Community & Family Health, College of Public Health at the University of South Florida (USF), and she is the coordinator/faculty advisor for the MSW/MPH dual degree program at USF.
+Dr. Manisha Joshi is an Associate Professor in the School of Social Work.
+She has a Ph.D. in Social Welfare from the University of Pennsylvania, School of Social Policy & Practice and also holds a Masters degree in Public Health from the Harvard School of Public Health and an MSW from the University of Delhi, India.
+She holds a joint appointment in the College of Public Health at the University of South Florida (USF), and she is the coordinator/faculty advisor for the MSW/MPH concurrent degree program at USF.

 The primary aim of her research is to advance knowledge about health of women, a marginalized population around the globe.
 Her particular focus is on violence against women (VAW), a significant public health issue in the U.S. and in international settings such as Haiti and India.
 Violence against women encompasses multiple forms of violence, including violence by an intimate partner (i.e., intimate partner violence [IPV]), the most common form of VAW, and violence including rape/sexual assault perpetrated by non-partners (i.e., non-partner violence [NPV]), a form of violence believed to be common in poor and disaster-affected settings.
 The Socioecological Model and Syndemics Theory frame her research program.
 The socioecological model postulates that VAW is grounded in the interplay of individual (e.g., education, ethnicity), relationship (e.g., relationship between family members), community (e.g., neighborhoods), and sociocultural and environmental factors (e.g., social/cultural norms, health policies, geography).
 Syndemics Theory posits that heath concerns, including violence, that women experience cannot be addressed independently of sociopolitical and structural factors that affect them.
 A combination of these frameworks helps highlight priority groups and guides interventions to address VAW and its health effects.
 Within the Socioecological and Syndemics Theory framework, she has developed a research program with specific goals that focus on two areas: (a) health effects of IPV and NPV (e.g., psychological trauma, sexually transmitted infections including HIV); and, (b) evidence-based interventions to address IPV and NPV and their multiple health effects.